llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

     )
 ```

-Then we can just sum the row values of each rock:
+Then sum the row values of each rock to get the answer for part 1:

 ```python
 print(sum(maxrow - r for _, r in rocks))